Check the current retention periodsts graph retention get-window

 By default topology graph data will be retained for 8 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
-If you want to have this altered, there is a StackState CLI route prepared for it.
-To check what is the current retention period, you can use the following StackState CLI command:
+You can check and alter the configured retention period this using the StackState CLI.

 (note that time value is provided in milliseconds - 10 days equals 864000000 milliseconds)

 Please note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
 This may also affect the performance of the Views.

 After the new retention window is applied, you can schedule a new removal with this command:

 # Schedule a new removalsts graph retention set-window --schedule-removal

 After changing the retention period to a smaller window, you may end up with some data that is already expired and will wait there until the next scheduled cleanup.
 To schedule an additional removal of expired data, use the following command:

 Please note that this may take some time to have an effect.

 # Schedule removal of expired datasts graph retention remove-expired-data

 However, if you would like to perform data deletion without having to wait for an additional scheduled cleanup, you can use